thallard/minishell_tester/README.md

 ```

 ## Contact
-If you have any ideas to improve this tester or if you are a bug hunter, feel free to send a PM on Discord : hosrAAA#6964
+If you have any ideas on how to improve this tester or if you are a bug hunter, feel free to send a PM on Discord : hosrAAA#6964

 https://profile.intra.42.fr/users/thallard